Ergocryptine

-Ergocryptine is an ergopeptine and one of the ergot alkaloids.
+Ergocryptine is an ergopeptine and one of the ergoline alkaloids.
 It is isolated from ergot or fermentation broth and it serves as starting material for the production of bromocriptine.

-Chemistry

-Ergocryptine is a mixture of two very similar compounds, alpha- and beta-ergocryptine.
-The beta differs from the alpha form only in the position of a single methyl group, which is a consequence of the biosynthesis in which the proteinogenic amino acid leucine is replaced by isoleucine.
+Two isomers of ergocryptine exist, α-ergocryptine and β-ergocryptine.
+The beta differs from the alpha form only in the position of a single methyl group, which is a consequence of the biosynthesis in which the proteinogenic amino acid leucine is replaced by isoleucine. β-Ergocryptine was first identified in 1967 by Albert Hofmann.
+Ergot from different sources have different ratios of the two isomers.